Park Güell entrance with mosaic walls and visitors in Barcelona, Spain.

 What to bring

-• Wear comfortable walking shoes as this experience involves a fair amount of walking on uneven paths and multiple stairways.
+• Comfortable walking shoes are essential, as the tour involves navigating uneven paths and multiple stairways.

 Accessibility